rhjacobsen/CN_workshops/Workshops/Installation_guide.md

 ## About the setup

 The workshops are prepared for the GNS3 simulator.
 GNS3 is open source, free software that you can download from [gns3.com](http://gns3.com).
 GNS3 is supported on Windows, Linux and MacOS.
 It comes with a bundled of various prerequisite and optional software such as the Wireshark protocol analyzer.
 To access network appliances, a terminal software such as Putty will be used.
 You will also need to install a [GNS3 virtual machine](https://gns3.com/software/download-vm) to run a server with a virtualized network on your computer.
-The VM server is available for VMWare, Virtual box and Hyper-V. Note that Hyper-V comes with Windows 10 but must be enabled.
+The VM server is available for VMWare, VirtualBox and Hyper-V. Note that Hyper-V comes with Windows 10 but must be enabled.

 To successfully run the GNS3 simulator, there are some [hardware requirements](#hw_reqs) to consider.
 According to the GNS3 web page, the following are the minimum requirements for a Windows GNS3 environment:
 - Processor: 2 or more Logical cores